arjunkunna/regent-fft/README.md

 fft1d.destroy_plan_distrib(p, p_part)
 ```

-Note: This is a `__demand(__inline)` tasks, and `destroy_plan_distrib` will internally perform an index launch to destroy the plans on each node.
+Note: This is a `__demand(__inline)` task, and `destroy_plan_distrib` will internally perform an index launch to destroy the plans on each node.

 > [!IMPORTANT]
 > like `make_plan_distrib`, the index launch issued by `destroy_plan_distrib` must be mapped so that each point task runs on the node where the plan was originally created.

 ## Future Developments

-Next items in the pipeline include batch transforms, as well as distributed
+Next items in the pipeline include distributed transforms across multiple nodes.
-transforms across multiple nodes.
-Please submit an issue if there are specific
-features that may be helpful.
+Please submit an issue if there are specific features that may be helpful.

 ## Authors